NP Aerospace expands the business under new ownership and kicks off a global recruitment drive and development program.

 In Europe, the company wins a major Protected Mobility Fleet Program Contract with the UK Ministry of Defence worth over £63m, making it the engineering authority.
 Vehicle armour contracts increase with a new program for the German Army’s WIESEL Platform.
 New market sectors are targeted such as the Very Light Rail Sector with a new build program underway.

 NP Aerospace Ltd. and its subsidiaries are acquired from Morgan Advanced Materials and rebranded as NP Aerospace.

-Morgan (trading as NP Aerospace) armour over 380 MAN Trucks for the UK Ministry of Defence for operations in Afghanistan.
+The company armours over 380 MAN Trucks for the UK Ministry of Defence for operations in Afghanistan.

-Morgan (trading as NP Aerospace) changes the face of cycling by creating the world’s first single piece carbon fibre bike frame using cutting edge blown tube technology.
+The company changes the face of cycling by creating the world’s first single piece carbon fibre bike frame using cutting edge blown tube technology.
 The bike frame was used by Team GB cyclist Jason Queally as he won gold at the Sydney 2000 Olympic Games 1km time trial.

 Courtaulds produce the first Bakelite spinning box in 1926, and the Courtaulds Bakelite Moulding team, later known as Morgan Composites and Defence Systems was born.

 Samuel Courtauld obtains a licence to make artificial silk from the Silk Institute in Kew, London and purchases the exclusive rights to Charles Frederick Topham’s unique Box Spinning Machine, becoming pioneers in artificial fibre production for the next six decades.